 It is important to note that depression cannot be cured in the traditional sense.
 While it is certainly possible to alleviate symptoms, and some patients do manage to avoid future depressive episodes, for many depression treatment is a lifelong journey and best approached with support from family and friends.
 We encourage all individuals who suffer from depression to be open about their mental health struggles with their loved ones and to notify their support system of any signs that may suggest they need professional help.

-For those searching for health retreats in Florida, Pennsylvania, or Connecticut that specialize in depression, we invite them to learn more about our state of the art care facilities.
+For those searching for help managing depression in the states of Florida, Pennsylvania, or Connecticut, we invite them to learn more about our state of the art care facilities.
 We are always accepting admissions, and are available to answer questions or discuss treatment options 24 hours a day.
 For more information, please contact us at 855.859.8810.